-Dewitt Playground Percent for Art project
+Dewitt Playground public art project

 The renovation is part of a larger public works project called the Whittier Choice Neighborhood Transformation Plan.
 The renovation includes: